15 Best Things to Do in Whitby, North Yorkshire + Map

 3. Soak up the Sun on the Town Beaches

 This town has two lovely sandy beaches.
 Whitby West Cliff Beach is the most popular one.
 Grassy slopes and the towering cliffs provide stunning views of the coast.
-On hot summer days, you can swim and paddle here.
-Kids can build sandcastles or try rock pooling.

 You will also love a peaceful stroll along the beachside path.
 Keen walkers can continue the walk to Sandsend Beach.